Today, I’m sharing our Christmas kitchen!

 Our old farm table, that belonged to my grandparents, sits in the breakfast nook in front of a curved bank of windows that overlook our patio.

-I keep an antique dough bowl displayed on the table most of the time and I just change out the contents seasonally.
+I keep an antique dough bowl displayed on the table most of the time, so all I needed to do was change out the contents.

 It was quick and easy to fill the dough bowl with moss balls in different sizes, tuck in some greenery, blue ornaments, and done!

-I have boxwood wreaths all through the house, so I added a couple of small ones to the dry bar, one tied with luscious blue velvet ribbon.
+I have boxwood wreaths all through the house, and I added a couple of small ones to the dry bar, one tied with luscious blue velvet ribbon.

 About twenty five years ago, I found some grapevine trees at an outdoor nursery and fell in love with their rustic look.